Remote Server Sync

 This strategy seems to work for 98% of the syncs we actually encounter at Files.com.
-There are a few cases where this strategy does not work, and you should not use Files.com's Remote Server Sync feature.
-These include:
+There are a few cases where the use of Remote Server Sync does not work well.

-- Syncing Microsoft Excel Files to Microsoft SharePoint.
-Microsoft states that when uploading files to SharePoint Document Library, SharePoint stores the associated column and column value of the file in the file.
+Syncing Microsoft Excel Files to Microsoft SharePoint - In the case of Microsoft, they state that when uploading files to SharePoint Document Library_,_ SharePoint stores the associated column and column value of the file in the file.
 So you will find that the file size has changed.

-- 3play's FTP server has been found to report sizes incorrectly.
+3play's FTP server - As for 3play's FTP server, it has been found to report sizes incorrectly.

 We are working on additional functionality to allow sync to still work intelligently in these use cases.